Greig Laidlaw epitomised what it means to play rugby for Scotland.

 Scotland finished that Championship bottom of the pile but redemption was swift as he kicked all of Scotland’s points in the historic 9-6 victory over Australia in New South Wales later that year.

 MASTER OF ALL TRADES

-Laidlaw’s versatility made him a valuable asset to the team, able to play scrum-half and fly-half at a time when other players where in and out of the team and in the 2013 summer tour he became Scotland’s 113th Test match captain.
+Laidlaw’s versatility made him a valuable asset to the team, able to play scrum-half and fly-half at a time when other players were in and out of the team and in the 2013 summer tour he became Scotland’s 113th Test match captain.

-Meanwhile his club career had seen him represent his hometown club Edinburgh Rugby since 2007 where he was integral in their 2011-12 run in Europe’s top competition, captaining the side in a narrow loss to Ulster in the semi-final.
+Meanwhile, his club career had seen him represent his hometown club Edinburgh Rugby since 2007 where he was integral in their 2011-12 run in Europe’s top competition, captaining the side in a narrow loss to Ulster in the semi-final.

 But 2014 saw him leave Scottish shores for Gloucester Rugby.

 In 2015, Laidlaw reached his peak as he led Scotland to a World Cup quarter-final in England and earned himself a nomination for the World Player of the Year award.

 Scotland came through a tough pool with wins over Japan and United States setting up a crunch match against Samoa in the final pool game in which Laidlaw scored 26 points including a crucial late try to book his side a place in the next round.